AccScience Publishing / HPR / Volume 1 / Issue 3 / DOI: 10.4081/hpr.2013.e30

 3 Nursing Department, University of Peloponnese, Sparta, Greece

 © 2013 by the Author(s).
-Licensee Health Psychology Research, USA.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution -Noncommercial 4.0 International License (CC BY-NC 4.0) ( https://creativecommons.org/licenses/by-nc/4.0/ )
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution -Noncommercial 4.0 International License (CC-by the license) ( https://creativecommons.org/licenses/by-nc/4.0/ )

 Abstract